tk755/q/README.md

     | NVIDIA-SMI 560.35.02    Driver Version: 560.94    CUDA Version: 12.6 |
     ```

-- Asking for explanations and clarifications:
+- Asking for explanations:

     ```
-    $ ./q -p function to merge two dictionaries x and y def merge_dictionaries(x, y):
+    $ q -c function to merge two dictionaries x and y def merge_dictionaries(x, y):
         return {**x, **y}
-    $ ./q what does '**' do
+    $ q what does '**' do
     In Python, the `**` operator is used to unpack dictionaries.
 When used in the context of merging dictionaries, `**` allows you to unpack the key-value pairs of a dictionary into another dictionary.
 This ...
     ```